lsst-sitcom/sitcomtn-037/index.rst

 #.
 Strip charts showing data quality metrics versus observing conditions.
 #.
 Image summary "pages" that display basic parameters, such as the PSF fundamental properties, filter used, observatory setup etc.
    Such as is done for Rubin TV.
 #.
-Logging tool that relates a obs-id (or whatever) to all of the different areas having artifacts.
-FIXME: How do we handle things that are not related to an image ID
+Logging tool that relates a obs-id (or other unique identifier) to all of the different areas having artifacts.
+   Similarly, the logging tool should also allow items that are not directly related to an image ID.
 #.
 Need a tabular view that relates images to all of the metrics and available plots/data/artifacts, analogous to what is `used for HSC <https://confluence.lsstcorp.org/display/LSSTCOM/Lessons+learned+from+HSC+commissioning+and+operation+in+terms+of+On-the-fly+Analysis+Use-Case>`_.
 #.
 Generic webpage containing links to commonly used, but (normally) external tools.
    We started a `website <https://obs-ops.lsst.io>`_ to host such data, it is meant to be observer focused and is currently being better populated, however, a more global effort is required.